zlyreed/TIRED/Leg fatigue/Matlab/EMG_related/README.md

 Notes:
 - Difference between in voltage between two electrodes (surface or needle)
-- "ABC of EMG" (Peter Konrad, 2005): This would result in a sampling frequency of at least 1000 Hz (double band of EMG) or even 1500 Hz to avoid signal loss.
+- "ABC of EMG" [(Peter Konrad, 2006)](https://www.noraxon.com/wp-content/uploads/2014/12/ABC-EMG-ISBN.pdf): This would result in a sampling frequency of at least 1000 Hz (double band of EMG) or even 1500 Hz to avoid signal loss.

 2. **Filter**